 Keep your dog active

 Exercise keeps Yorkies healthy just as it does with humans.
 One-to-two walks a day or 20 minutes chasing a stuffed squirrel around the living room should be enough to keep your Yorkie on the right track (although our Yorkie, Max, prefers real squirrels).
+You can read our guide to Yorkie games for more ideas.

 >> Keep reading: